 - 1. Operate digital data and construct and evaluate digital logic components and processes - 2.
 Demonstrate knowledge of the workings of the processor, storage, common hardware components, and basic operating system services - 3.
 Understand the basic concepts of common networking models and the underlying networking hardware - 4.
-Outline the basic concepts relating to security mechanisms and security policy policy.
+Outline the basic concepts relating to security mechanisms and security policy - 5.
+Identify and describe common computer hardware and software elements and explain how they interact with each other policy.